Tuesday, October 3, 2023 β€’ Welcome to the πŸ’― Nonsense-Free Zone!

 Windows 11 upgrade on unsupported computer: The current state of play

+Windows 11 is slated to replace Windows 10 entirely in 2025—we have no choice.
 One of the controversies about Windows 11 is its ridiculous hardware requirements.
-Specifically, among other things, your computer needs to support Secure Boot and feature Trusted Platform Module (TPM) 2.0.
+Among other things, your computer needs to support Secure Boot and feature Trusted Platform Module (TPM) 2.0.

 Let’s start with the in-place upgrade method.